Crispelle - authentic souvenir of Catania€2–€5

 What makes Crispelle authentic?

-Crispelle di riso are closely associated with the feast of Sant’Agata, one of the most widely attended religious celebrations in the Mediterranean.
-During the festival days they become one of the symbolic foods of the city, eaten by residents and visitors while following the processions and public moments of devotion to Sant’Agata.
+Rice crispelle are closely associated with the feast of Saint Agatha, one of the most widely attended religious celebrations in the Mediterranean.
+During the festival days they become one of the symbolic foods of the city, eaten by residents and visitors as they follow the processions and public moments of devotion to Saint Agatha.
 Their simple, popular character reflects the collective spirit of the celebration, marked by mass participation, street life, and conviviality.
 More than a refined pastry-shop dessert, they represent a shared gastronomic ritual that accompanies the experience of the city during those days.

 Where to find Crispelle in Catania?

-During the first days of February, for the feast of Sant’Agata, crispelle are prepared in many pastry shops, fry shops, and temporary street stalls throughout the historic center of Catania.
-They are especially common along the streets around via Etnea, piazza Duomo, and in the popular neighborhoods where the celebration is most intense.
-Some pastry shops make them at other times of the year as well, but it is during the festival that they are found freshly fried and sold hot.
+During the first days of February, for the feast of Saint Agatha, crispelle are prepared in many pastry shops, fry shops, and temporary street stalls in the historic center of Catania.
+They are especially common along the streets around Via Etnea, Piazza Duomo, and in the popular neighborhoods where the festival is most intense.
+Some pastry shops make them at other times of the year as well, but it is during the festival that they are most often found freshly fried and sold hot.
 They are often served in simple trays or paper bags to be eaten immediately on the street.

 How much does Crispelle cost?